Skip to Main Content Skip to Footer Toggle Navigation Menu

 listenupyouthradio.org

 Position Description: Listen Up is a worker-self-directed, social enterprise non-profit organization that provides year-round programming through five programs: The Youth Media Collective, Summer Media Intensive, YouthForums, the Radio Shows, and audio storytelling workshops for other youth-serving organizations, co-taught by experienced Listen Up youth participants and alumni.
-The Media Collective Coordinator will work alongside Youth Media Collective members, the Youth Media Training & Pathways Coordinator, and professional teaching media artists and journalists to support the YMC in training and empowering youth storytelling throughout the academic year.
+Listen Up’s Youth Media Collective Coordinator will work alongside Youth Media Collective members, the Youth Media Training & Pathways Coordinator, and professional teaching media artists and journalists to support the YMC in training and empowering youth storytelling throughout the academic year.
 This will involve co-facilitation, working with teaching artists and volunteers, and some curriculum development.
+Throughout the year there may be opportunities to specialize within the role to support the work of the Youth Media Collective.

 Duties: